Karina856/EMarketingStrategyLVRestaurant/websiteDevelopment.md

 ### 4. Analytics ###

-You should use a combination of differnet analytic tools for understanding visitor behavior, measuring the effectiveness of your marketing efforts, and making data-driven decisions to improve your online presence.
+You should use a combination of different analytic tools for understanding visitor behaviour, measuring the effectiveness of your marketing efforts, and making data-driven decisions to improve your online presence.

 **1. Google Analytics**
 + Features: Tracks visitor data such as page views, session duration, bounce rate, and user demographics.
 Provides insights into how visitors find and interact with your website.
 + Why Use It: It's comprehensive, widely used, and free.
 You can set up goals to track specific actions like online reservations or order completions.
-+ What to measure: Dayly page visits, average session duration, average bounce rate, user demographics, traffic sources (organic searched / direct / social / paid search)
++ What to measure: Daily page visits, average session duration, average bounce rate, user demographics, traffic sources (organic searched / direct / social / paid search)

 **2. Yoast SEO**
 + Features: Provides SEO analysis and improvements, readability checks, and XML sitemap generation.
 Integrates with Google Analytics for deeper insights.